 Sadly, while I was at the Tea Bloggers Roundtable panel, I missed all of the Nepal (Jeni Doff Tea) and Taiwan (JT & Tea) presentations.
 The people at my table were very sweet and tried to hold the teas for me to taste.
 However, sadly the staff had to take Nepal away.
 Thankfully, I was able to taste Taiwan which included a Milk Oolong, a Classic Tung-Tin (Gold), and Formoas Bonita (Ruby).
 The teas made me miss Taiwan!

 Last but not least was Korea presented by Sharyn Johnston from the Australian Tea Masters.
 Sharyn showed a range of teas from a Woojeon (first flush), a Korean Breakfast Tea (a blend), and a Korean Citron Tea.
 I had never tried the breakfast blend before so, I was happy to taste more Korean teas!

 After the sessions, I met up with some of the bloggers from the panel, and we ended up helping Jason and Timmy from the Great Mississippi Tea Company prepare for Experimental Green Tea Processing Workshop the next day!
 It was nice to see fresh tea leaves again.
 After that was dinner with a large group of tea friends and off to bed!

 With some foreshadowing for what’s to come, visit my blog next week for Part 2 of my World Tea Expo trip!

 - Date: Monday, June 10 to Thursday, June 13

 The question of the post: What country would you like to visit to learn more about tea?

-NOTE: Nicole of Tea for me Please added my recap to her Friday round-up!
-Make sure to check out the post.
-She includes reviews of other teas, tea in Georgia, and someone’s chanoyu journey!
+Edit: Nicole of Tea for me Please added my recap to her weekly Friday round-up!
+Make sure to check out the other posts great posts that week such as tea reviews, tea from Georgia, and someone’s chanoyu journey!